YangXingchao/yangxingchao.github.io/_pages/misc.md

 <!-- ## Papers -->

-{% for post in site.publications reversed%}
+{% for post in site.misc reversed%}
   {% if post.pubtype == "domestic" %}
     {% include archive-single.html %}
   {% endif %}